makohn/MessageBoard/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp; to connect to an existing server.
 <br></br>
-- To start the **client**, simply click on the jar file when using a graphical explorer.
+- To start the **client**, simply click on the jar file if using a graphical explorer.
 Otherwise type:
 ```
 java -jar client.jar
 ```